-- Oversees the preparation and implementation of County ordinances; coordinates development of ordinances with other sections; facilitates citizen involvement; ensures ordinances comply with statutes and procedures; supports and participates in local, regional and state legislative efforts.
+4. Oversees the preparation and implementation of County ordinances; coordinates development of ordinances with other sections; facilitates citizen involvement; ensures ordinances comply with statutes and procedures; supports and participates in local, regional and state legislative efforts.

-- Conducts public relations and education activities to promote the adoption, redemption, licensing and proper care of dogs; makes presentations to County and/or community groups; responds to citizen complaints against agency; works with all media including newspaper, radio, television, social media and County communications; develops and retains donors.
+5. Conducts public relations and education activities to promote the adoption, redemption, licensing and proper care of dogs; makes presentations to County and/or community groups; responds to citizen complaints against agency; works with all media including newspaper, radio, television, social media and County communications; develops and retains donors.

 REQUIRED KNOWLEDGE AND SKILLS

-Thorough knowledge of: Principles, methods and techniques of effective administration, including public relations, personnel utilization and administration, budgeting, accounting and office management; principles and techniques of public and media relations; animal regulations, laws, ordinances, policies, procedures and operations; principles and practices of supervision, training and personnel management; principles and practices of the care and behavior of animals; methods, principles, techniques, materials and equipment used in providing animal services; record keeping and database management techniques.
+Thorough knowledge of: Principles, methods and techniques of effective administration, including personnel utilization and administration, budgeting, accounting and office management; principles and techniques of public and media relations; animal regulations, laws, ordinances, policies, procedures and operations; principles and practices of supervision, training and personnel management; principles and practices of the care, health, training and behavior of animals; methods, principles, techniques, materials and equipment used in providing animal services; record keeping and database management techniques; donor development and retention.

-Skill to: Interpret and enforce dog control laws; evaluate program requirements and initiate program management decisions; plan, supervise and evaluate the work of assigned staff; track and maintain statistics regarding service calls/investigations and dog licenses; direct staff in continuous efforts to improve quality, productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County; establish and maintain effective working relationships with County divisions, law enforcement agencies, civic and community organizations, veterinarians and the public; maintain an active volunteer program; communicate effectively, both orally and in writing; compile and analyze data and develop recommendations.
+Skill to: Interpret and enforce dog control laws; manage professional services contracts; evaluate program requirements and initiate program management decisions; plan, supervise and evaluate the work of assigned staff; track and maintain statistics regarding service calls/investigations and dog licenses; direct staff in continuous efforts to improve quality, productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County; establish and maintain effective working relationships with County divisions, law enforcement agencies, civic and community organizations, veterinarians and the public; maintain an active volunteer program; communicate effectively, both orally and in writing; compile and analyze data and develop recommendations.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.